|Conservation Priority List|

 Calm, willing to work, unique coloring, light draft, cream colored body, amber eyes

-The American Cream Draft is the only draft horse breed developed in the United States.
+The American Cream Draft is the only historic draft horse breed developed in the United States still remaining.
 The breed originated in Iowa in the early 1900s, and it has always been rare.
 The story of the breed begins with a horse named Old Granny, a mare auctioned at a farm sale in Story county, Iowa, in 1911.
 Old Granny was a cream colored draft mare of unknown ancestry, born sometime between 1890 and 1905.
 She consistently produced cream offspring.
 A few Iowa breeders became interested in the cream bloodline, especially after the birth of the stallion Silver Lace in 1932, a great‑great grandson of Old Granny.
 Silver Lace was an impressive figure, standing 16 hands high and weighing 2,200 pounds.

 During the 1930s, cream draft horses became popular in the counties surrounding Melbourne, Iowa.
 Clarence T. Rierson, one owner of these cream colored draft horses, became interested in the strain and bought all of the mares sired by Silver Lace that he could find.
 He researched the ancestry of each cream horse and recorded their pedigrees.
 Rierson was one of the founders of the American Cream Draft Horse Association, which was chartered in 1944 with 20 members and 75 foundation horses in the registry.
 By the time of Rierson’s death in 1957, 41 association members had registered almost 200 horses.